-- 30. The 2023 survey will be conducted from 11 January until 30 April 2023 during the spring term so that the results can be published in summer 2023.
-To avoid concerns regarding impact on internal surveys, Ipsos will continue to: - brand the NSS independently, which clearly distinguishes its purpose - manage the survey's distribution centrally, so that providers are not involved in contacting students to complete the NSS. - 31.
+- 31. The 2024 survey fieldwork will be conducted from 11 January until 30 April 2024 during the spring term so that the results can be published in summer 2024.
+To avoid concerns regarding impact on internal surveys, Ipsos will continue to: - brand the NSS independently, which clearly distinguishes its purpose - manage the survey's distribution centrally, so that providers are not involved in contacting students to complete the NSS. - 32.
 Providers will be invited to select one of five weeks when Ipsos can launch the survey to their students.
 This is to ensure that the survey can start at a time that fits with term timetables and does not clash with examinations.
-Providers may select a week between 9 January and 6 February 2023 for the survey to start.
-There will be no communication with students outside the times agreed with each provider.
-However, students will be able to access the survey through the survey website from 11 January 2023 onwards. - 32.
+Providers may select a week between 8 January and 5 February 2024 for the survey to start.
+We would advise providers to make use of the earlier survey start weeks unless this would cause inconvenience to their students, so that there is the best chance of achieving a high response rate.
+There will be no communication with students outside the times agreed with each provider; however, students will be able to access the survey through the survey website7 from 8 January 2024 onwards. - 33.
 It is essential that all providers start their surveys during the five-week 'starting window' to ensure that results can be published in time for prospective students to make informed choices.
-We will, however, consider individual requests for a start date outside the five-week window, where the activities of students make it impractical to conduct the survey
+We will, however, consider individual requests for a start date outside the five-week window, where the activities of students make it impractical to conduct the survey during that time.
+Any provider that wishes to make a case for a different survey start date should contact Ipsos by 24 November 2023. - 34.
+Ipsos will conduct the survey at each provider using a sequence of email and telephone surveying.
+This will take up to eight weeks at each provider, although some targeted follow-up may be needed during and beyond this time to increase response rates.
+Ipsos will deploy the survey modes tactically to personalise the survey to students and providers, and thus help increase online responses and reduce survey costs.